 Called by Forbes “a powerful crusader for U.S foreign policy as well as human rights and democracy” when it named her one of the “World’s 100 Most Powerful Women,” Power has been recognized as a leading voice internationally for principled American engagement in the world.
 She has been named one of Foreign Policy’s “Top 100 Global Thinkers” and has twice been selected as one of Time’s “100 Most Influential People.”

-Power has been recognized as a leading voice internationally for principled American engagement in the world.
-Her book “A Problem from Hell”: America and the Age of Genocide won the Pulitzer Prize and the National Book Critics Circle Award in 2003.
-Power is also author of the New York Times bestseller Chasing the Flame: Sergio Vieira de Mello and the Fight to Save the World (2008) and was the co-editor, with Derek Chollet, of The Unquiet American: Richard Holbrooke in the World (2011).
-She is currently completing a memoir, The Education of an Idealist, which will be published by Harper Collins in 2019.
+Her book “A Problem from Hell”: America and the Age of Genocide (2002) won the Pulitzer Prize and the National Book Critics Circle Award in 2003.
+Power is also author of the New York Times bestseller Chasing the Flame: One Man’s Fight to Save the World (2008) and co-editor, with Derek Chollet, of The Unquiet American: Richard Holbrooke in the World (2011).

 Power began her career as a journalist, reporting from places such as Bosnia, East Timor, Kosovo, Rwanda, Sudan, and Zimbabwe.
-Before joining the U.S. government, Power was the founding executive director of the Carr Center for Human Rights Policy at the Kennedy School, a columnist for TIME, and a National Magazine Award-winning contributor to the Atlantic, the New Yorker, and the New York Review of Books.
+Before joining the U.S. government, Power was the founding executive director of the Carr Center for Human Rights Policy at the Kennedy School, a columnist for Time, and a National Magazine Award-winning contributor to The Atlantic, The New Yorker, and The New York Review of Books.